What Are the Best Frames for Lenses with High Prescription?

 Luckily, times have really come through for us spec-wearers, as newer technology means that a high prescription no longer requires ultra-thick lenses.

-Today, we’ll dive into the best lenses and frames for high prescriptions, specifically high index lenses.
+Today, we’ll dive into the best frames for high prescriptions, specifically high index lenses.

 What are your options if you need a high prescription?